risoluzumaki/jwt-rest/README.md

-# JWT Auth Backend (Express.js, Go-Fiber and others)
+# JWT Auth Backend (Express.js, Go-Fiber, Javalin and others)

-This project demonstrates a complete JWT (JSON Web Token) based authentication backend, uniquely implemented in two popular technologies for comparison: **Node.js with Express.js & TypeScript** and **Go with Fiber**.
+This project demonstrates a complete JWT (JSON Web Token) based authentication backend, uniquely implemented in three popular technologies for comparison: **Node.js with Express.js & TypeScript**, **Go with Fiber**, and **Java with Javalin**.

-Both applications provide the same core API for user login and profile retrieval, allowing for a direct comparison of syntax, project structure, performance, and ecosystem.
+All applications provide the same core API for user login and profile retrieval, allowing for a direct comparison of syntax, project structure, performance, and ecosystem.

 ## Technologies Used